tldr-pages/tldr/pages/common/caller.md

 `caller`

-- Print the line where the current function was called, its function name and filename:
+- Print the line, function and filename where the current function was called:

 `caller 0`